 A beloved, nearby summertime destination for many Athenians.

-“Fish a la Spetsiota” is the classical local recipe of oven-baked fish with tomato sauce, beloved across Greece, as well as local macaroons and the innumerable spoon sweets and the famous ipovrihio are unique to the island.
+“Fish a la Spetsiota” is the classic local recipe for oven-baked fish with tomato sauce, beloved across Greece, as are local macaroons, innumerable spoon sweets, and the famous ipovrihio, which are unique to the island.

 Photo: travel.eleftheriaonline.gr